CesarEGomezG/CesarEGomezG/README.md

 ### University projects

 #### Academy
 My team and I made a web application that organized all the learning resources a company had for its employees.
-They have a lot of learning resources in many areas and different specializations, but they were disorganized and the employees didn't know how to find specifically which they need to learn in a specific role and moment.
-We made the app Academy (also called Building Liners) to give this company a place where it was able to had all this contents and learning resources well organized to facilitate its employees to find what they need.
+They have a lot of learning resources in many areas and different specializations, but they were disorganized and the employees didn't know how to find specifically what they need to learn in a specific role and moment.
+We made the app Academy (also called Building Liners) to give this company a place where it was able to have all this content and learning resources well organized to facilitate its employees to find what they need.

+My role was a combination between Full Stack Developer and Product Manager.
+I helped my team to clarify what we were going to create as a project and I also helped to develop some features of the system: showing all the information on the main page, creating, modifying, and deleting learning paths routes, adding learning paths routes into categories, and deploying the app with Vercel.
+I made these features both in the front end with React and Next.js and in the back end with Node.js and something similar to Express.js.

 ![academy](https://github.com/CesarEGomezG/CesarEGomezG/assets/76894869/6ade3c6b-4d89-4875-9d60-6b9ed044f0d4)